Uninterrupted Access 24x7, 10% OFF On WhatsApp

 • Diagrams, flowcharts and statistics.

-• An employer statement detailing your role and responsibilities.
+• An employer statement which outlines your duties and tasks.

 Make sure all proofs are neat and labeled.